Privacy Policy

 Applicants must:

-Submit only one application per household per grant cycle.
+• Submit one application per household per review period

 Disbursement of Funds

-Approved Hope Grants are distributed directly to recipients, typically via secure electronic transfer (e.g., PayPal, Venmo, or Zelle).
+Approved Hope Grants are distributed directly to recipients through secure electronic methods such as PayPal or Venmo, or by check when necessary.

-By submitting a Hope Grant application, applicants consent to allow HopeWin to share their story (in whole or in part) if they are selected for a grant.
+By submitting an application, applicants consent to allow HopeWin to share their story if selected for a Hope Grant.

-Hope Grants are awarded without discrimination on the basis of race, color, religion, gender, sexual orientation, national origin, disability, or any other protected class.
+Hope Grants are awarded without discrimination on the basis of race, color, religion, gender, sexual orientation, national origin, disability, or any other protected characteristic.

 Fund Allocation Policy